jeremyong/klein/docs/index.md

 - Geometric computing library suitable for use with realtime graphics and animation applications
 - Header-only core libary with an optional lightweight symbolic computer algebra system
-- 4.2 SSE-optimized implementation (SSE2 fallback on the way)
+- SSE4.2-optimized implementation (SSE2 fallback on the way)
-- Requires a C++17 compiler
-- Tested on Linux and Windows (Mac support is expected, but help testing is appreciated)
+- Tested on Linux, MacOS, and Windows
 - Requires no third-party dependencies
 - Permissively licensed

+### Frequently tested compilers:

+- GCC 9.2.1 on Linux
+- Clang 9.0.1 on Linux
+- Visual Studio 2019 on Windows 10
+- Xcode 11.3 on MacOS

 ## Supported entities